 If you have any questions or concerns about the accommodation process, please contact our office.
 If you have questions about a specific student’s accommodation, please contact the Director of Accessibility Services.

 One of the easiest and most effective things that a professor can do is to include a statement on the syllabus that invites students with disabilities to contact the professor and/or the Office of Accessibility Services.

 “Wittenberg University strives to make all learning experiences as accessible as possible.
-If you anticipate or experience academic barriers based on your disability (including mental health, learning, chronic health, physical, hearing, vision and neurological, or temporary medical conditions, etc.) Please, let me know immediately so that we can privately discuss options.
-To establish reasonable accommodations, you must register with Accessibility Services by contacting Jamie Rippey, the Director of Accessibility Services at 937-327-7870 or by email at email@example.com .
-Please note that services are confidential and may take time to put into place, and are not retroactive.
-The Accessibility Services Office is located in the Office of Academic Services COMPASS Sweet Success Center, Thomas Library on the first floor.
-Walk-in appointments are welcome 8 AM to 5 PM, Monday through Friday.”
+If you anticipate or experience academic barriers based on your disability (including mental health, learning, chronic health, physical, hearing, vision and neurological, or temporary medical conditions, etc.), please let me know immediately so that we can privately discuss options.
+To establish reasonable accommodations, you must register with the Accessibility Services office by emailing firstname.lastname@example.org.
+You can also find information on the Accessibility Services webpage found at www.wittenberg.edu/success.
+Please note that services are confidential, may take time to put into place, and are not retroactive.
+The Accessibility Services Office is located in the COMPASS: Sweet Success Center, Thomas Library, on the first floor.”

 In every course, the professor identifies and defines the essential course requirements and measures whether they have been met.
 Based upon the student’s diagnosed condition, a discussion will be needed to determine how the student could meet the essential requirements of the course.

 The Office of Civil Rights suggests using the questions to guide your discussion of what reasonable accommodations will look like in your class:

 - Is there classroom interaction between the instructor and students, and among students?

 - Do student contributions constitute a significant component of the learning process?